Windows Server Backup schedule is not running, with no failure messages

 Solutions to Windows Server Backup not running on schedule

-3. If after that, schedule backup is not started as it should, you can write a wbadmin backup command or make a script batch file and then let Task Scheduler run it.
+3. If after that, schedule backup is not started as it should, you can write wbadmin backup command or combine wbadmin and Task Scheduler.
+Click here to learn more about wbadmin schedule backup.
+To use both of them, check the stepwise guide in the next part.

 From above, you can get the causes and solutions to Windows Server Backup not running on schedule.
 But how to create a scheduled backup in Windows Server 2008/2012/2016/2019 etc step by step?
 You could use Windows Server Backup or Task Scheduler.